Malthouse Theatre: As theatre

 In 1986 owners Carlton & United Breweries donated the building to Playbox Theatre Company to refurbish as their permanent home.
 After years of fundraising and construction, The CUB Malthouse theatre complex opened officially on 25 August 1990.
 The Beckett Theatre had opened on 16 March 1990 with The Forty Lounge Cafe by Tes Lyssiotis, and the Merlyn Theatre on 28 May 1990 with Cafe Fledermaus by Robyn Archer.

 The Malthouse is a heritage-listed building and contains several indoor and outdoor spaces.
 This includes three theatres: the 500-seat Merlyn Theatre (named after philanthropist Merlyn Myer); the 175-seat Beckett Theatre (named after designer John Beckett); and the 100-seat flexible space, The Tower.
 Directly outside is The Malthouse's Courtyard, and a forecourt which is shared with the Australian Centre for Contemporary Art (ACCA), Chunky Move and the Victorian College of the Arts.
 Malthouse Theatre's scenic workshop is located in the neighbouring ACCA building, completed in 2002, which also includes rehearsal spaces for Chunky Move, a Melbourne-based contemporary dance company.

 The Malthouse venue hosts over 100 external hirer events annually ranging from festivals, performances, conferences, rehearsals and workshops.
 This includes large-scale festivals such as RISING and Yirramboi.
 Since 2016, The Malthouse has been a part of the Melbourne International Comedy Festival.

 Artistic team

-Malthouse Theatre's core artistic team is currently led by artistic director & co-CEO Matthew Lutton and executive producer & co-CEO Sarah Neal.
-It also includes Bridget Balodis (director-in-residence), Ra Chapman (resident artist), Jada Alberts (resident artist), and Kamarra Bell-Wykes (resident artist).
+Malthouse Theatre's core artistic team is currently led by Executive Producer & Co-CEO, Vivia Hickman and Artistic Director & Co-CEO, Dean Bryant.
+The team also includes Annie Bourke (Senior Producer), Rhys Velasquez (Casting Director), Erica Browne (Producer), Keziah Warner (New Work Associate, Dramaturg) and Jessica Arthur (New Work Associate, Artist Development).